btf-org/flank-docs/docs/miscellaneous.md

 ## Tools that inspire us

 There are two tools that really influenced the way we think about programming.
 One is Unix pipes and the other is Jupyter Notebooks/REPLs.
 Then, from a UI/UX perspective, we really like how Notion does all the simple things really well and just gets out your way.
 Spiritually, Flank is a mashup of those three things.

+## Motivation

+All of us were, at some point, engineers who were relied on to run stuff.
+We were turning into "human run buttons," and that was annoying.
+The thinking was something like, _Once there's code in the cloud/database, shouldn't it be easy for anyone to run it?_